 We sailed in Grand Suites twice but on the Conquest.
 To us the extra space and large balcony was worth it.

-You might enjoy my wife's cruise slide shows in the Travel section of her website Nancy's Oasis
+My wife enjoys taking pictures.
+You can view her slide shows in the Travel section of her website Nancy's Oasis

-2013 Christmas Cruise RCI Adventure of the Seas So.Caribbean St. Thomas, St. Kitts, Aruba, and Curacao
+2013 Christmas RCI Adventure of the Seas So.Caribbean St. Thomas, St. Kitts, Aruba, and Curacao

-2012 Christmas Cruise RCI Mariner of the Seas W.Caribbean Cozumel (Tulum) Jamaica, and Grand Cayman
+2012 Christmas RCI Mariner of the Seas W.Caribbean Cozumel (Tulum) Jamaica, and Grand Cayman

-2012 RCI Radiance of the Seas ~ Southbound Icy Strait Point, Juneau, Skagway, Ketchikan, Hubbard Glacier
+2012 RCI Radiance of the Seas Alaska Southbound Icy Strait Point, Juneau, Skagway, Ketchikan, Hubbard Glacier

-2011 Christmas Cruise RCI Mariner of the Seas W. Caribbean Belize (Lamanai), Roatan, Costa Maya (Kohunlich), Cozumel
+2011 Christmas RCI Mariner of the Seas W. Caribbean Belize (Lamanai), Roatan, Costa Maya (Kohunlich), Cozumel

 2011 Carnival Ecstasy Western Caribbean Cozumel and Progresso (Chichen Itza)